ansible/awx/docs/collections.md

 ### Project Collections Requirements

-If you specify a Collections requirements file in SCM at `collections/requirements.yml`, then AWX will install Collections in that file in the implicit project sync before a job run.
-The invocation is:
+If you specify a Collections requirements file in SCM at `collections/requirements.yml`, then AWX will install Collections from that file in the implicit project sync before a job run.
+The invocation looks like:

 ```
-ansible-galaxy collection install -r requirements.yml -p <job tmp location>
+ansible-galaxy collection install -r requirements.yml -p <job tmp location>/requirements_collections
 ```

-Example of `tmp` directory where job is running:
+Example of the resultant `tmp` directory where job is running:

 ```
 ├── project